Skip to main content

 If this is not the case, after setting up Continuous Delivery it may be useful to perform a one-time "deliver everything" to populate the artifact storage.

-This should cause all targets to be delivered without regard for whether they are "changed".
+This should cause Workflows to deliver all targets without regard for whether they are "changed".

 Which branch(es) to deliver